-Contact your local CSEA and request an Application for Services.
-You can also print out, complete and mail the application to your local office at http://www.odjfs.state.oh.us/forms/file.asp?id=1360&type=application/pdf .
-Once the application is returned to the Agency, a review will be completed within ten (10) days to determine if a case will be opened.
+Contact your local CSEA and request an Application for Services or print from the link above and complete the form.
+The completed application can be mailed or uploaded on the Ohio Child Support Customer Service Web Portal to your local office.
+Once the application is returned to the Agency, it will be reviewed within ten (10) days to determine if a case will be opened.
 You will be notified by mail if the application has been accepted or denied.

 What happens at an administrative support establishment hearing?

 At an administrative support establishment hearing, the hearing officer listens to testimony and collects documentation for the support calculation to determine the amount of child support and cash medical support that the non-residential parent (obligor) will be ordered to pay.
 The hearing officer will also determine who will be ordered to provide health insurance coverage for the child(ren) (one party, both parties, or neither party).
 Once the administrative child support order is issued, both parties have fourteen (14) days to file an objection and stay with the court.
 After these fourteen (14) days have passed, the order will be loaded onto SETS and a wage garnishment will go out to the employer.
 If an objection is filed, the order will be loaded onto the system.
 If a stay is ordered by the court, the order will not be loaded until the court issues an order stating the order is to be loaded.